 Above each platform screen door is a passenger information screen, providing up to date destination information for passengers on the platform.
 The information screen can also be used to advise passengers to use a different door if there is a fault.

 Between the doors there are vertically mounted TV screens to show advertising.
-The platform edge screens are operated by the train signalling system, ensuring that door operation is closely synchronised to train movements.
+The platform screen doors are operated by the train signalling system, ensuring that door operation is closely synchronised to train movements.

 The platform edge screens are a critical safety feature for our stations.
 They provide a physical barrier between the platform and the track, ensuring that passengers are not able to access the tracks.